howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Description of the thought experiment is presented in which objects move at a speed tending to infinity, which contradicts the limiting speed of light according to the theory of relativity.

-The thought experiment with flashes of light is also described.
+Another thought experiment with flashes of light is also described.
 It is shown that the resulting shape of the light surfaces, the location of the radiation and the dimensions may differ fundamentally for different observers according to the theory of relativity.
 The observers see these light surfaces together, being at the end of the thought experiment in the same place and moment of time in a common inertial frame of reference.
 This contradicts all real experimental data.

 The results obtained prove that different inertial reference frames moving relative to each other are unequal and cannot be described by general laws.